How to resolve Cannot connect to Database server (mysql workbench)

 If it’s asking for your password, enter the password you have created from the above steps.

-I have aforementioned that we’ll explain to you why this error occurs.
+I have already mentioned that we’ll explain to you why this error occurs.
 There are many possibilities for the following error, but this error can be resolved using the above steps.

-And when you try to access your database through MySQL workbench, you end up with the above error.
+And when you try to access your database through the MySQL Workbench, you end up with the above error.
 To resolve that error, we have to use the traditional method to log in, and you can even disable it permanently.

 Wrapping Up

-If you are stuck somewhere, please feel free to comment, and if you like the article, or if I missed something, please let me know to make this article more amazing.
+If you are stuck somewhere, please feel free to comment, and if you like the article or if I missed something, please let me know to make this article even more amazing.

 This Post Has 4 Comments